GAMR: A Guided Attention Model for (visual) Reasoning: Zero-shot generalization

 We hypothesize that if a model has learned the abstract rule underlying a given task, it should be able to re-use its knowledge of this task on other novel tasks which share a similar rule.
-To verify that \textit{MAREO} is indeed able to generalize across tasks that share similar rules, we searched for pairs of tasks in SVRT which were composed of at least one common elementary relations \cite{vaishnav2021understanding} between them.
-For example, in pair (\textit{1}, \textit{22}), task \textit{1} involves the identification of two similar shapes in category 1 and task \textit{22} involves the identification of three similar shapes in category 1.
+To verify that \textit{GAMR} is indeed able to generalize across tasks that share similar rules, we searched for pairs of tasks in SVRT which were composed of at least one common elementary relation \citep{vaishnav2021understanding} between them.
+For example, in pair (\textit{1}, \textit{22}), task \textit{1} involves the identification of \underline{\textit{two}} similar shapes in category 1 and task \textit{22} involves the identification of \underline{\textit{three}} similar shapes in category 1.
 In the selected pair, the category that judges the similar rule should belong to the same class (let us say category 1 in the above example) so that we test for the right learnability.
-We systematically identified a set $x$ of tasks \textit{1, 5, 7, 21, 23} representing elementary relations such as identifying same-different (\textit{1, 5}), grouping (\textit{7}), learning transformation like scaling and rotation (\textit{21}) and learning insideness (\textit{23}).
-Then we paired them with other tasks sharing similar relations.
-These pairs are task \textit{1} with each of \textit{5, 15 and 22}, task \textit{5} with each of \textit{1, 15 and 22}.
-Similarly other pairs of tasks are (\textit{7, 22}), (\textit{21, 15}) and (\textit{23, 8}).
-We have explained how all these pairs of tasks form a group in SI section~\ref{app:learningrule}.
-We separately trained the model on the set $x$ and tested the same model on their respective pairs without finetuning further with any samples from the test set (zero-shot classification).